 A series of turbulent events of the 20th century began for Russia from a war far in the east.
 Japan, which unleashed the war, blockaded and besieged Port Arthur, the main base of Russian naval forces in the Pacific.
 The defense and the subsequent surrender of the fortress became a tragic symbol of the war.
 Military setbacks, the largest of which were the overland Battle of Mukden and the Tsushima Naval Battle, the name of which became common, were one of the causes of the revolution of 1905-1907 forcing the Russian part to agree to a compromise and sign a peace treaty.
 The local war turned for Russia into the loss of the entire Navy and the loss of strategic positions in the Far East.

-The year of 2014 marks the centennial of the World War I - a new type of war, which had acquired the features that later were common for the armed conflicts of the 20th century.
+The year of 2014 marks the centenary of World War I - a new type of war, which had acquired the features that later were common for the armed conflicts of the 20th century.
 These are: inseparability of the rear from the front, the total mobilization of the economics for military needs, information warfare on a national scale.
 Land battles enriched the science of war with tactics of tank attacks.
 At the sea was first deployed a submarine warfare, with attacks against civilian ships.
 In fact, during the war a new kind of armed forces developed – the air force, which became a full-fledged means of warfare.
 The Russian Empire in that war was part of the military and political alliance with France and Britain, which opposed the central powers - Germany and Austria-Hungary.

 The Great Patriotic War (1941-1945) is part of the World War II (1939-1945) and one of the key events in Russian and world history of the 20th century.
 Joint efforts of the Soviet Union and the anti-Hitler coalition enabled to overcome the offensive of fascism.
 The collection commemorating the great victory includes first-hand accounts of veterans of the World War II and the Great Patriotic War, responses to the war of their great grandchildren, research works and archival materials, photographs and documentary newsreels, war-time newspapers and propaganda editions, songs and music of the war years.